benklassen77/benklassen77.github.io/mechanics/SolidMechanics.md

 1. Choose an end and graph the moment at that point
 2. Take cuts at points, find moment about the points.

+For design, it is important to know that **maximum bending moment** occurs where the shear is zero.
+This is because shear is the derivative of bending moment, and when the moment is at a maximum (slope = 0), the shear is equal to zero.
+For a simply supported beam, the maximum bending moment can be calculated at mid-span, since shear is zero there.
+The below formula simplifies this calculation:

+$$M_{mid} = \frac{wL^2}{8}$$

+- w is uniform load along beam.
+If multidirectional load, break w down into $w_y$ and $w_z$ to solve for $M_z$ and $M_y$ respectively

 ### 2D Axial Due to Bending

 $$ \sigma_{x} = -\frac{My}{I} \tag{Simple Flexture Formula}$$